-Telephone calls, letters, email, or personal visits let your legislature know that you care about your future and making Indiana better for future generations.
+Telephone calls, letters, e-mail, or personal visits let your legislature know that you care about your future and making Indiana better for future generations.
 Every contact is valuable.

 Is it important to communicate with legislators?
 You bet!

-The Role of the County Extension Director in PCARET
+The role of the County Extension Director in PCARET

-- Assisting with Area PCARET activities by coordinating communication and promoting participation among membership.
+- Assisting with area PCARET activities by coordinating communication and promoting participation among membership.

 - Facilitating communication with county PCARET representatives.

-- Supporting PCARET members as they serve in leadership roles at the Area and State levels of the PCARET organization.
+- Supporting PCARET members as they serve in leadership roles at the area and state levels of the PCARET organization.

-- Encouraging participation of county representatives in Area and State activities.
+- Encouraging participation of county representatives in area and state activities.

-- Managing fundraising for county PCARET dues.
+- Securing funds for county PCARET dues.

-- Hosting Area PCARET activities and events.
+- Hosting area PCARET activities and events.

-- Serving as a communications link with PCARET membership and Extension staff with regard to Area and State PCARET activities and events.
+- Serving as a communications link with PCARET membership and Extension staff with regard to area and state PCARET activities and events.

-- Maintaining Area PCARET lists.
+- Maintaining area PCARET lists.

-- Coordinating Area PCARET meetings, events and activities in cooperation with the Area PCARET officers and County Extension Directors.
+- Coordinating area PCARET meetings, events and activities in cooperation with the area PCARET officers and County Extension Directors.

-- Serving as an information resource for Area PCARET membership.
+- Serving as an information resource for area PCARET membership.